CSA Innovation Conference 2013

 The CSA Innovation Conference 2013 will be held on Thursday, July 18, 2013 at the Network Meeting Center located at 5201 Great America Parkway, Santa Clara, CA 95054.

 In the spirit of the CSA Silicon Valley Chapter's mission to foster education and transparency of emergency and innovative technologies for cloud security, we are announcing the 2nd Annual Innovation Conference in Santa Clara, CA. The Conference will gather IT architects, senior executives, start-ups, and industry leaders to discuss current challenges, best practices, breakthroughs and trends in cloud computing and security.
 Attendees will get to see working prototypes and the latest releases of cloud-related security offerings including security as a service, mobility and big data.

-Your participation at the Innovation Conference may be eligible for up to 3 CPE credits through other certifying bodies.
+Your participation at the Innovation Conference may be eligible for up to 3 Continuing Educational Credits through other certifying bodies.
 The Innovation Conference program will consist of 3 hours of cloud security subject matter presentations and discussions.

 “Urgent need drives innovation, and cloud security is going to be a crucial area of both great demand and huge advancement over the next decade,” said Jim Reavis, co-founder and executive director of the CSA.
 “This will be the liveliest and most forward-thinking discussion on cloud security, and we look forward to bringing together innovators with end-users, investors, and thought leaders in the space at this unique event.”

 For information about last year's conference please refer to the CSA Innovation Conference 2012 page.

 The CSA Silicon Valley is an official chapter of Cloud Security Alliance since May 2011.
 The chapter's main focus is to foster education and transparency of emerging and innovative technologies supporting best in class solutions for cloud security.

 Keynote: "The Onward Maturity of Cloud Security"